AI Insurance Claims Processing: Cut E&O Review Time by 73%

 "The most dangerous phrase in business is: 'We've always done it this way.'"

-Grace Hopper, computer programming pioneerLast month, I spent 90 minutes with a Glencoe agency processing a professional liability claim against one of their real estate clients.
-The claim involved a failed commercial property transaction, with allegations of inadequate disclosure and missed environmental issues.
-The agency had 847 pages of documents: the original listing agreement, correspondence between all parties, environmental reports, inspection records, and the final purchase contract.
+Grace Hopper, computer programming pioneerConsider a professional liability claim against a real estate client: a failed commercial property transaction with allegations of inadequate disclosure and missed environmental issues.
+A claim like that can carry hundreds of pages of documents, the original listing agreement, correspondence between all parties, environmental reports, inspection records, and the final purchase contract.

-Their senior claims adjuster estimated 12-15 hours to build a complete timeline, identify all potentially covered events, and flag areas where coverage might be disputed.
-Using Claude, we processed the entire document set in 47 minutes.
-The AI identified six specific policy sections that applied, built a chronological timeline of all relevant events, and highlighted three areas where the policy language was ambiguous enough to require legal review.
+A senior claims adjuster might need the better part of two days to build a complete timeline, identify all potentially covered events, and flag areas where coverage could be disputed.
+Claude can process the same document set in under an hour, surfacing the specific policy sections that apply, building a chronological timeline of relevant events, and highlighting the areas where policy language is ambiguous enough to require legal review.

 This isn't about replacing human judgment in claims decisions.
 It's about giving experienced claims professionals the information they need to make those decisions faster and with more confidence.
 When you can process documents in minutes instead of hours, your team has more time for the strategic work that actually prevents claims and protects client relationships.